phuongle1911/Jack-CODER-assignment2/GENERAL_README.md

 This is a CLI game based on Tic-tac-toe game, the game that used X's and O's.

 This game is built with following rules:
-- The player to take first turn is randomly chosen.
+- The first turn is randomly chosen between 2 players.
 - Game allows 2 players to take turn to place their symbol into a displayed board, one player is assigned with X and the other is assigned with O.
+- The player chooses a column (1–7) to place their symbol.
+- Symbols stack from the bottom of the column upward, filling the lowest available space.
 - The first player who get four of their symbols in a row (either horizontally, vertically, or diagonally) wins.
 - If all spaces in the board (displayed with '-') are filled and no player has four in a row, the game is a draw.
+- Enter "e" to exit the game anytime.
+If you would like to play again, enter "y", otherwise enter "n".

 ## Features
 The game has following features: